Ewing, Thomas H.(born: 1856 - died: 1930)

-He directed his congregation toward savings plans; organizing various financial clubs to help members get their own homes and invest in real estate.
+He directed his congregation toward savings plans, organizing various financial clubs to help members get their own homes and invest in real estate.
 Vine Street Baptist Church became one of the largest African American Baptist churches in Kansas City, with more than 100 members owning their own homes.
 Ewing also followed his own advice: he owned farms and other properties in Oklahoma, Kansas, and Missouri.
-T. H. Ewing was referred to as the wealthiest Colored Baptist minister in the entire West.
+He was referred to as the wealthiest Colored Baptist minister in the entire West.

 Thomas Ewing was the husband of Fannie Ewing, born in 1857 in Kentucky, according to the 1855 Kansas State Census Collection.
 The couple lived in Leavenworth with their 3-year old son.